primer/react/contributor-docs/adrs/adr-XXX-development-warnings.md

 ## Decision

-Code that is meant for development-only warnings **must** be wrapped within a `__DEV__` block.
+Code that is meant for development-only warnings or checks **must** be wrapped within a `__DEV__` block.

 ```tsx